senthilthyagarajan/stencilled.me/content/post/2017-04-29-whats-your-states-poison.md

 </style>

-When you think about Texas, the first thing that would come in mind is barbecue which of course could pair well with good beer.
+When you think about Texas, the first thing that would come in mind is barbecue which of course  pairs well with a good beer.
 In this post I have mapped each state in the
-US ranked based on the breweries or wineries present respectievly.I got the data from the Brewers Association and the American Winery Guide.With data visualization being so important in representing the dataset I have used hexbins shapefile from   <a href="https://github.com/donmeltz/US-States---Hexbins">Don Meltz's repo</a>.
+US ranked based on the breweries or wineries present.
+I got the data from the Brewers Association and the American Winery Guide.
+With data visualization being so important in representing the dataset I have used hexbins shapefile from   <a href="https://github.com/donmeltz/US-States---Hexbins">Don Meltz's repo</a>.

 <!--more-->